Drum Corps International: Other programs

 In 2013, DCI launched two new competitive musical activities for small groups: SoundSport and DrumLine Battle.
 These activities are not restricted by an age limit, nor do they have the same competitive requirements as drum corps.
 BANDtastic! began in 2014.

 SoundSport

 The stated goal of SoundSport is to provide a competitive performance experience in a low-cost, local setting.
-Musical ensembles of more than five members, using any musical instruments, perform a 5-7 minute marching music show in an area measuring 30 yd × 20 yd.
+Musical ensembles of five or more members, using any musical instruments, perform a 5-7 minute marching music show in an area measuring 30 yd × 20 yd.

 Two SoundSport teams Guardians and Watchmen became Open Class member corps in the 2014.
 Southwind, inactive from 2007 to 2013, competed as a SoundSport team in 2014, and returned to competition as an Open Class member in 2015.
+Rogues Hollow Regiment was “Best of Show” at the 2019 SoundSport International Music & Food Festival before joining Drum Corps Associates.
+In 2025, two corps, Memphis Blues and Zephyrus, were transitioning from SoundSport to Open Class, while two more, Minnesota Brass (also known as MBI) and Northern Lights were transitioning from SoundSport to All Age Class.

 DrumLine Battle

 Intended for drumlines, or battery percussion ensembles with no wheeled percussion.
 Competing drumlines are staged in two competitive zones opposite each other, with each demonstrating their skills as an ensemble in alternating rounds of two minutes each.
 Adjudicators do not restrict their evaluation to technical proficiency, and include showmanship and audience reaction.

 In 2014, E-Sarn from Thailand, competed in the DrumLine Battle held during World Championship week, defeating fifteen other competitors.
 River City Rhythm, from Anoka, Minnesota, also competed in 2014, becoming a touring corps in 2015.